Bus Stop-1956

 I wondered what the point of the film was- the relationship between Tom and Leo’s struggle for power and control.
 A triangle between Tom, Verna, and Leo?

-I noticed little chemistry among any of them and could not help but wonder if a female presence was required in the film, but not all that necessary.
-Regardless, I was quickly bored with the character of Verna.
+I noticed little chemistry among them and could not help but wonder whether a female presence was required in the film, though not all that necessary.

 A homosexual triangle (seldom seen in traditional, crime/mob films) took shape between Mink, Dane, and Bernie.
 All vicious killers had no stereotypes often seen in the film, which is refreshing.

 Dane was arguably the most brutal of all the characters, and the bloodletting was plenty.
-I found this reveal completely refreshing not to mention unexpected.
+I found this reveal completely refreshing, not to mention unexpected.

 A pivotal scene set in the woods (Miller’s Crossing) is as gorgeous as it is character-driven.
-Tom must choose between killing Bernie and proving his loyalty to the mobsters awaiting, or secretly letting him live, fake his death, all in the name of his love for Verna.
+Tom must choose between killing Bernie and proving his loyalty to the mobsters awaiting, or secretly letting him live, faking his death, all in the name of his love for Verna.

 But will his decision come back to haunt him?
 Is Tom, at his core, a good man or a bad man?